Mixing preparation checklist

 Here is a list of what you should and shouldn’t send to your mixing engineer.

-- Don’t send any track that shouldn’t be in the mix (unless you want your mixing engineer to make the decision, in which case let them know)
+- Don’t send any track that shouldn’t be included in the mix (unless you want your mixing engineer to make the decision, in which case let them know)

 - Do send a midi file with the tempo map, time signature changes and section markers